ibm-client-engineering/solution-filenet-aws/docs/3-Create/Integrate.md

 Next, we will be prompted to enter a display name for our S3 device in FileNet.
 This does not have to be the same name as your actual S3 bucket.
 This will be the device name within FileNet.
 Fill this out and select "Next".

 ![FileNet Replication Adv Storage S3 Name.png](https://zenhub.ibm.com/images/6442f46ac0371b5acaba3fc4/a39b88a0-910a-4af5-a060-5b011e190a99)

-On the next page, enter the details for your user Key ID, Secret Access Key and the S3 bucket details.
+On the next page, enter the details for your user Key ID, Secret Access Key, and the S3 bucket details.
 Then click "next".

 ![FileNet Replication Adv Storage S3 setup.png](https://zenhub.ibm.com/images/6442f46ac0371b5acaba3fc4/bad61b23-e7fe-4e87-81a9-6236b5d7e21f)

 The following page will display all your selected options and entered values for the S3 configuration.
-Validate the information and everything looks correct select "Finish".
+Validate the information and if everything looks correct select "Finish".
 FileNet will then try to connect to that S3 bucket.
 When it successfully connects you should see a confirmation message.

 ![FileNet Replication Adv Storage s3 Confirmation.png](https://zenhub.ibm.com/images/6442f46ac0371b5acaba3fc4/ef072216-3d76-4a5c-9343-c411f7eb12b1)